About Us

 Also notably Vue Lumière has released such family films as global phenomenon Bluey at the Cinema (collections: Family Trip, Let’s Play Chef and upcoming Playdates with Friends) in the UK and Ireland, as well as across Europe, and the animated Little Amélie that had its World Premiere at the Cannes Film Festival and played in Competition at the Annecy Film Festival, where it won the prestigious Audience Award (won by Flow in 2024).

 All our films are released in the cinema with a full theatrical window.
-They are available in due course on-demand on all major platforms, including Amazon Prime, Apple and BFI Player, as well as educationsl streamer Kanopy.
+They are available in due course on-demand on all major platforms, including Amazon Prime, Apple, Sky Store and BFI Player, as well as educational streamer Kanopy.

 The Team and Distribution Partners